tecnico-sec/Java-Crypto-Details/README.md

 What is more secure to use: CBC or OFB?

 ### Asymmetric ciphers

+The goal now is to use asymmetric ciphers, with separate private and public keys.
+RSA is the most well known of these algorithms.

 #### Generating a pair of keys with OpenSSL

-Private key:
+Generate the key pair:

 ```bash
 $ openssl genrsa -out server.key
 ```

-Public key:
+Save the public key:

 ```bash
 $ openssl rsa -in server.key –pubout \&gt; public.key
 ```

-#### Generating a self-signed certificate with these keys:
+#### Generating a self-signed certificate

-Certificate Signing Request, using same key:
+Create a Certificate Signing Request, using same key:

 ```bash
 $ openssl req -new -key server.key -out server.csr